Uganda's ethics and integrity minister says miniskirts should be banned - because women wearing them distract drivers and cause traffic accidents.

 Gay activists have long alleged persecution in Uganda and existing laws already allow large fines and life imprisonment for some homosexual acts.

-found out that someone in his congregation or community was gay or lesbian would be required to betray that person to possible imprisonment or death, or risk his own freedom.
-The bill would not only destroy LGBT people but also undermine others'
+pastor who found out that someone in his congregation or community was gay or lesbian would be required to betray that person to possible imprisonment or death, or risk his own freedom.
+The bill would not only destroy LGBT people but also

 The law would apply not only within Uganda but also to Ugandans abroad.
 Some commentators believe it is being used to divert attention from ongoing social problems and intensify repression in the run-up to the next elections.